freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-19.english.md

 ## Description
 <section id='description'>

-When you appended the `svg` element, it became the "selection".
-So any functions you add after it will be used on the `svg` element.
+You can't see it, but there is now an `svg` element nested in your dashboard container.
+When you appended it, it became the "selection" for this area of code.
+Any functions you chain after it will be used on this selection.

 `attr` is a function to set attributes.
 You need to pass it the attribute you want to set, and the value you want to give it.
 Here's an example of how to chain `attr` to a selection: